digitalspring/whitepaper/whitepaper.md

-scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and* deniability for large audiences at the same time, let alone high confidentiality.
-As for the remaining cases of large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these very naturally.] –, the present paper focusses on the primary goal outlined above.
+scale to very large groups just as well – if certain security promises are given up where it makes sense^[As demonstrated, it is impossible to fulfill authenticity *and* deniability for large audiences at the same time.
+However, when it comes to large audiences with *either* authenticity *or* deniability and even some mixed forms (where a group of journalists attending a press conference cannot prove the authenticity of a quote to their readers although they heard it loud and clearly), the technology presented here covers these cases very naturally.] –, the present paper focusses on the primary goal outlined above.

 <!--
 Current State of Communication Systems